TheDataPoetMaryam/Iris-Project/README.md

 1) Achieved high test accuracy with pruned Decision Tree
 2) Visualizations of decision boundaries, confusion matrix, feature importance
 3) SHAP explainability demonstrates feature contributions.
+4) classifier is designed to predict the correct class for new data inputs, fulfilling the project’s purpose.

 📚 Dependencies: